psilabs-dev/pixivutil-server/README.md

 PixivUtil server is a self-hosted, containerized server solution which provides [PixivUtil2](https://github.com/Nandaka/PixivUtil2) content download operations through an HTTP API interface.

-The following key operations are supported through PixivUtil server's API:

-- Download artworks by member ID
-- Download artwork by image ID
-- Download artworks by tag

-In addition, server API supports reading of metadata:

-- Get image metadata by ID
-- Get member metadata by ID
-- Get tag metadata by ID
-- Get series metadata by ID

 The scope of PixivUtil server covers only key Pixiv-related operations within a `uv` environment or Docker cluster.
 Non-Pixiv APIs, such as Fantia or Fanbox, are not supported, as they cannot be reliably tested.

 ## Installation